-Students will be required to write a short response paper based on a field trip experience.
-Students will also prepare and present a 10-15 minute in class presentation with visuals on the work of an artist (to be discussed further).
+Students will be expected to write a short paper on an issue pertaining to their project(s).
+Students will give a short in class presentation with visuals on the topic.

 PHOTO JOURNAL:

 Students are required to keep a photo journal.
 Entries will consist of a combination of assigned and individually determined entries.
 You should strive to make at least 2 contributions a week - technical notes, vocabulary terms, ideas, collages, vocabulary, drawings (scribbled sketches are okay), useful websites, anything that will inspire and enhance your performance and work in the class.